Legal 500 Leading Firm 2026 / The Time Best Law Firms 2026 / 40+ Years of Expert Legal Practice in London

 Where potential legal claims arise between parties, one of the critical barriers to raising a claim is the application of statutory or contractual limitation periods, which bar any claims made after the expiry date.
 Depending on the cause of action of the claim, different statutory limits will prevent a claim being brought upon their expiry.

-Where time is short for bringing a claim, difficulty can follow due to pre-action Practice Direction protocols, which mandate that parties first exhaust Alternative Dispute Resolution (ADR) methods, before starting court proceedings.
+Where time is short for bringing a claim, difficulty can follow due to pre-action Practice Direction protocols, which mandate that parties first exhaust ADR methods before starting court proceedings.
 The most common ADR proceedings are mediation and arbitration.

 Among the advantages of ADR is the freedom of parties to choose: